dwraft/dwraft_old.github.io/index.md

 ## Junior Summer (2019)

-I will be working at [Facebook](https://www.facebook.com/careers) in Califronia.
+I am currently working at [Facebook](https://www.facebook.com/careers) in Califronia.
+I work on the Neural Machine Translation systems used by Facebook and Instagram under the Facebook AI Applied Research (FAIAR) Team.

 # Skills

-I write most of my code in Python, but also am comfortable with Java, and have worked lightly with C, C++, SQL, Julia, tensorflow, OpenCV JavaScript and R in the past.
+I write most of my code in Python, but also am comfortable with Java, and have worked lightly with C, C++, SQL, Julia, Tensorflow, Pytorch, OpenCV JavaScript and R in the past.
 I have used Pandas, Numpy, matplotlib, Plotly and Julia extensively for data science and data visualization.

 In addition to my technical skills, I have built strong communication skills through teaching and writing.